sds100/MandelbrotSet/README.md

 ### How do you write the algorithm in code?

-The type of variable you choose to store Z and C as massively affects how far you can zoom in before bands start appearing down the screen.
+The type of variable we choose to store Z and C as massively affects how far we can zoom in before bands start appearing down the screen.
 This happens because the limits of floating point precision are met.
-By using BigDecimal (in C#), you can overcome this but it is MUCH slower.
+By using BigDecimal (in C#), we can overcome this but it is MUCH slower.

+*i* can be represented by it's coefficient.

 ```c#
     while (z_real * z_real + z_im * z_im < 4 && iteration < MAX_ITERATIONS)